argodeep/JS-Pipe-function/README.md

 ## Customization

 If you want you can customize it.
 I have given an example for each function to demonstrate the algorithm.

+## Function Request

+If want to contribute or want any function to be added please create an issue with details.
+I will get back to you.